JoeCrozier/JoeCrozier/README.md

     ## 📦 I'm currently working on Clinical Trial Management Systems

-    ## 💞 I'd love to collaborate on #rstats packages for data science.
+    ## 💞 I'd love to collaborate on #rstats packages for data science and clinical
+    ## trials.

     ## 📫 Want to connect?
 Use the badges below...